 Over eight years after it was first announced, the Academy Museum of Motion Pictures is finally set to debut in Los Angeles.
 The original opening date—December 14, 2020—was declared last year during the live telecast of the 92nd Academy Awards by actor Tom Hanks, a trustee and cochair of the Academy Museum.
 (Because . . . how else?)
 However, similar to many other museum openings and exhibitions in 2020, the Academy Museum’s debut was delayed due to the COVID-19 pandemic.
-Now, at long last, the highly anticipated Academy Museum of Motion Pictures has an opening date: September 30, 2021.
+Now, at long last, the highly anticipated Academy Museum of Motion Pictures will open on September 30, 2021—and tickets go on sale starting August 5.

 When it opens in the former May Company Building (now the Saban Building) on Wilshire Boulevard, the six-floor Academy Museum will be what organizers call “the world’s premiere institution devoted to exploring the art and science of movies and moviemaking.”